When the holiday doesn’t deliver what you requested and paid for

 Well.
 Despite emailing the CEO there was no response.
 Fine – see you in court Sunny Jim and emailed him a second time and gave him seven days.
 That email was effective and got a response.
 Offered £410, oh and all the gumph about terms and conditions (remember these can be challenged!) and they didn’t think they had breached any laws.
 I disagree but Adam and Melanie were pleased with their £410, the holiday cost just over £1000.
 BUT!
 One had to laugh, the response referred to Melanie with a different unknown surname, neither maiden or married names.
 So, I know I advise not to be sarcastic in complaints there are times when sarcasm just has to be used.

-Counter response not accepting offer
+Counter response from us to Sunmaster not accepting their offer

 I included some nice lines I thought.
 “I do not know what relevance your conversations with a “Miss Hunter” have on my case.
 Whilst I thank you and accept the offer of £410 I am concerned that the offer you are making includes a sum to a “Miss Hunter” we are not prepared to share any goodwill gesture with anyone else.”
 “I expect to receive details about your investigation into the transfer in due course” A few other lines about not addressing some points and not believing they had truly looked at a satisfactory amount for redress.